-Oklahoma DUI First Offense
+Oklahoma First Offense DUI Laws

 In Oklahoma, it is illegal to drive or be in physical control of a vehicle if your blood alcohol level (BAC) is 0.08 or higher.
 If you are caught driving with a BAC of 0.08 or higher, you will be charged with a DUI.
 You can also be convicted of Impaired Driving if your BAC is over 0.05, if the prosecutor can prove that your ability to drive was affected by alcohol.